 For weeks, months even, all we heard about was the upcoming solar eclipse.
 The craze was real – where would YOU be when the eclipse happened?
 Who was in the path of totality?
 If you weren’t, what percentage of the sun would be covered?
-Where could you buy eclipse glasses so you don’t burn your eyes?
+Where could you buy the proper glasses so you don’t burn your eyes?

 I’ll have to admit – I’m a sucker for things like these.
 Especially in the current state of affairs in our world and all of the negativity we are surrounded by, it was nice to be united for such a unique occurrence.
 People across the country, regardless of race, gender, sexuality, ethnicity, age, or religious beliefs, could all come together to celebrate the phenomenon; and it’s exactly what we needed right now.
 Hotels and tourist destinations in the path of totality experienced booms in business.
 It’s such a great thing to think about.